-- (g) Noting that the scope of INPRO includes activities to support interested Member States in developing national long-range sustainable nuclear energy strategies and related nuclear energy deployment decision making, including nuclear energy system assessments (NESAs) using INPRO methodology, the INPRO Dialogue Forum, and regional training on nuclear energy system modelling, including collaborative scenarios, - (h) Noting that the INPRO collaborative project on Comparative Evaluation of Nuclear Energy System Options (CENESO) is currently ongoing and the ASENES service on "Analysis Support for Enhanced Nuclear Energy Sustainability" can now be used to evaluate fast reactors and SMRs, and - (i) Recognizing that a number of Member States are planning to license, construct, and operate prototypes or demonstrations of fast neutron systems, high temperature reactors, thermonuclear experimental reactors, and other innovative reactors and integrated systems within the next decades, noting the latest technology developments in the area of molten salt and molten-salt cooled reactors and encouraging the Secretariat to foster these developments through the provision of international fora for the exchange of information, thus supporting interested Member States to develop innovative technology with enhanced safety, proliferation resistance, and economic performance, - 1.
-Commends the Director General and the Secretariat for their work in response to the relevant General Conference resolutions, in particular the results achieved to date within INPRO: - 2.
+- (g) Noting that the scope of INPRO includes activities to support interested Member States in developing national long-range sustainable nuclear energy strategies and related nuclear energy deployment decision making, including nuclear energy system assessments (NESAs) using INPRO methodology, the INPRO Dialogue Forum, the INPRO School and regional training on nuclear energy system modelling, including collaborative scenarios. - (h) Noting that the INPRO collaborative project on Comparative Evaluation of Nuclear Energy System Options (CENESO) is currently ongoing and the service package "Analysis Support for Enhanced Nuclear Energy Sustainability" (ASENES) has been developed, and welcoming the start of the collaborating project "Sustainable deployment scenarios for small modular reactors" (ASENES SMR), and - (i) Recognizing that a number of Member States are planning to license, construct, and operate prototypes or demonstrations of fast neutron systems, high temperature reactors, thermonuclear experimental reactors, and other innovative reactors and integrated systems within the next decades, noting the latest technology developments in the area of molten salt and molten-salt cooled reactors and encouraging the Secretariat to foster these developments through the provision of international fora for the exchange of information, thus supporting interested Member States to develop innovative technology with enhanced safety, proliferation resistance, and economic performance, - 1.
+Commends the Director General and the Secretariat for their work in response to the relevant General Conference resolutions, in particular the results achieved to date within INPRO; - 2.
 Emphasizes the important role that the Agency can play in assisting interested Member States in building long-term national nuclear energy strategies and in long-term sustainable nuclear energy deployment decision-making through NESAs, based on the INPRO methodology, and nuclear energy scenario analyses and comparative evaluations of nuclear energy system and scenario options based on the approaches and tools developed by INPRO; - 3.
 Encourages the Secretariat to consider further opportunities to develop and coordinate the services it provides on these subjects focusing on transition to sustainable nuclear energy systems using, inter alia, the analytical approaches and tools developed by INPRO; - 4.
 Encourages the Secretariat to consider further use of web based tools for implementing the INPRO Collaborative Project: Analytical Framework for Analysis and Assessment of Transition Scenarios to Sustainable Nuclear Energy Systems, an approach for comparative evaluation of nuclear energy system options based on key indicators and multi-criteria decision analysis methods; - 5.
-Encourages interested Member States to use methods and tools developed by the Agency for nuclear energy evolution scenario modelling, nuclear energy system economic assessments, comparative evaluation of nuclear energy system or scenario options, and road mapping, including the new service being developed by INPRO on ASENES; - 6.
+Encourages interested Member States to use methods and tools developed by the Agency for nuclear energy evolution scenario modelling, nuclear energy system economic assessments, comparative evaluation of nuclear energy system or scenario options, and road mapping, including ASENES; - 6.
 Encourages interested Member States and the Secretariat to apply the ROADMAPS templates for national case studies, including case studies based on cooperation among technology holder and technology user countries, and for national and regional long-term energy planning to enhance sustainability of nuclear energy systems;